xkbcommon/libxkbcommon/doc/user-configuration.md

 @since 1.11.0: It is possible to include the system section and avoid circular include by prepending <code>\%S</code> to the included file.
-See the @ref keymap-include-percent-expansion "corresponding documentation.
+See the @ref keymap-include-percent-expansion "corresponding documentation".

 ## Discoverable layouts